Website Redesign for Learnerator

 We narrowed our focus to four major goals which were:

-3. Redesign the Course Explorer so that users could more easily discover the classes they wanted and track their progress through the testing prep.
+Make it easier for users to discover relevant classes and track their progress through the testing prep.

 Concept Generation